 You can have all the right keywords and a ton of great links to your website, but if visitors hate your website and Google notices then your rankings will drop (yes, Google is smart).
 Things like website speed, supporting information, easy-to-read content, etc. are all things that will keep visitors on your site longer (not to mention help your conversion rates) so make sure that your website deserves to rank.

 Similar to links pointing to your site, but a little different.
 Citations are essentially mentions about your website but does not include links.
 These are things like reviews on your Google My Business page, having the name, address, and phone number (NAP) on all your directory listings.
 This also includes actually being in the right directories, such as Yelp, Yellow Pages, Foursquare, etc.

 5 – Social Media Engagement

 A great way of telling Google that your local business should rank on page 1 is to have your happy customers do it for you.
 This is why social media can boost your SEO.
 Building a strong social media presence with a loyal following helps you not only look better in the eyes of Google, it also helps your general marketing in countless other ways.
 Word of mouth marketing, repeat customers, understanding what kind of content is liked and what kind doesn’t resonate with your users are massive (and free) wins for your business.
+Listing the business and promoting it on a great site like BestLocal.co can really drive results for a local business.
 Check out these tactics that you can use to increase social media engagement with your prospective customers.